virtual-labs/exp-tokens-and-types-iiith/experiment/theory.md

 The type/token distinction is applicable beyond language as well.
 For eg:

-    Beethovena's Fifth Symphony and performances of it the white elephant and specimens of it
+    - Beethovena's Fifth Symphony and performances of it
+    - The white elephant and specimens of it
-    Kentucky Fried Chicken and its centres
+    - Kentucky Fried Chicken and its centres

-    **Types - (continued)**
+    #### Types - (continued)

     Study this example again: Do not waste time as wasting time does a lot of harm.